dappnode/DAppNode/docs/introduction-to-dappnode.rst

 * 1 DAppNode can support an entire Community
 * DAppNode will build communities and decrease centralization
 * DAppNode is the most important piece of infrastructure for our decencentralized future
-* Considering all of the incentive structures to to run nodes, most DAppNode Admins will be make a profit maintaining their own DAppNode
+* Considering all of the incentive structures to run nodes, most DAppNode Admins will be make a profit maintaining their own DAppNode

 ************